We resize images for the web because we want to help images to download quickly for website visitors.

 If you are a WordPress user my video on ADAPTIVE IMAGE PLUGINS FOR WORDPRESS will help you to cater better for all screen sizes.

-I hope this post and video have help explain why we resize images for the web.
+I hope this post and video have helped to explain why we resize images for the web.
+It’s a complicated business!